These thick, fluffy Greek yogurt pancakes are packed with protein and taste like a weekend treat you can eat any day. ♡

 - Don’t press the pancakes down with a spatula.
 Let them puff naturally for maximum fluffiness.

 - Let the batter rest for 2 minutes after mixing.
-This gives the baking powder time to activate and makes the pancakes rise higher.
+This gives the baking powder time to activate.

 Variations